 Kintamani Village with views of Mount Batur is a must-visit place for adventurers and enthusiasts of outdoor beauty.
 Visitors should bring warm clothes because the temperature here is much cooler than other cities located on the coast of Bali.

-Kintamanu is located about 2 hours drive from the coastal areas of South Bali.
+Kintamanu is about 2 hour drive from the coastal areas of South Bali.
 Many tourists visit Kintamani on a day trip from Ubud.
 There are daily bus transfers running between Ubud and villages in the Kintamanit area, but the easiest way to get there is a full day tour with tour guide.
 The best visit is to arrive at Kintamani early, because cloud cover and fog often occur in the late afternoon which disturbs views of the volcano.
 If the weather is not favorable sometimes the mountain is tightly covered by thick fog.
+Because of its climate, the local residents can plant certain type of fruits such as orange with good harvest every year.